Raghu Ram

-Raghu Ram Ambadapudi (born 15 April 1973) is an Indian actor and television presenter who predominantly works in Hindi and Telugu television shows, and films.
+Raghu Ram Ambadapudi (born 15 April 1975) is an Indian actor and television presenter who predominantly works in Hindi and Telugu television shows, and films.
 He began his career as the creator of Hindi reality shows MTV Roadies (2003–2014) and MTV Splitsvilla (2008–2009).
 Ram later also hosted various television shows.

 He made his film debut with the Hindi romantic comedy Jhootha Hi Sahi (2010) and got breakthrough with the Tamil action comedy Doctor (2021).
 He made his Telugu debut with the crime comedy Keedaa Cola (2023).

-Early life
+Early life and education

 Raghu Ram was born into a Telugu family in New Delhi, along with his twin brother, Rajiv Lakshman.

 Ram attended Deshbandhu College and Sri Venkateswara College, finally earning his degree at Osmania University in Hyderabad.